erdemakkuzu/wallet-service/README.md

 ```bash
 mvn clean package
 ```
 4. **wallet-service.jar** should have been created under  the target folder.
-Run the .jar file with the following command :
+Run the .jar file with the following command:
 ```bash
 java -jar target/wallet-service.jar
 ```